ansys/pymechanical-env/README.rst

 -----------

-Once the ``ansys-mechanical-env`` and ``ansys-mechanical-core`` packages are installed, you can run the ``PyMechanical-Env`` command-line tool to launch and test embedded instances of PyMechanical on Linux.
+Once the ``ansys-mechanical-env`` and ``ansys-mechanical-core`` packages are installed, you can run the PyMechanical-Env command-line tool to launch and test embedded instances of PyMechanical on Linux.

-Launching a Python shell containing environment variables set up by ``PyMechanical-Env`` allows you to run embedded instances of PyMechanical on Linux.
+Launching a Python shell containing environment variables set up by PyMechanical-Env allows you to run embedded instances of PyMechanical on Linux.

-Launch the Python shell with the following command:
+Launch the Python shell with this command:

 .. code:: bash

    mechanical-env python

-In the Python shell, use this code to run an embedded instance of PyMechanical.
+In the Python shell, use this code to run an embedded instance of PyMechanical:

 .. code:: python